 How cheaply can you travel through Europe? $50/day?
 What about $30/day?
 Or could you do it for under $20/day?
 What about less?
 It’s certainly possible, but it’s far from easy… but you’re in luck because we’re pulling out all the stops and throwing together our most extreme money-saving travel tips.

 But first, let me be honest.
-I’ve hesitated on writing this post for almost a year because extreme-budget travel, especially in Europe, is really damn tough.
+I’ve hesitated on writing this post for almost a year because of the fact that extreme-budget travel, especially in Europe, is really damn tough.
 I don’t want to sugarcoat the truth because ultra-budget travel gets romanticized — which gives readers a false hope that “roughing it” through Europe will be no problem.
 And this leads to people running out of money 1/4 of the way through their trip.

 So yeah, it’s tough.
 It’s exhausting.
 It’s uncomfortable.
 It’s time-consuming.
 It can be a bit dangerous.
 You’ll miss out on experiences.
 And the less you spend, the tougher it gets.
 But it is possible — and a lot of people do it.
 I just want to be 100% clear about the downsides and difficulties because we here at The Savvy Backpacker are firm believers in giving you all the information you need to make an informed choice.